 Once we had bundled up, we took in the surrounding landscape.
 We seemed to arrive at a sort of plateau covered with a mix of low bushes and grass, punctuated with a number of low rounded summits.
 Without a map, it would have been hard to know which way to go.
-The hotel owner of La Familia, had kindly drawn a loop course on a map, and we followed it religiously.
+The hotel owner of La Familia, had kindly drawn a loop trail on a map, and we followed it religiously.
 There were a lot more clouds today and thus less sunshine, but fortunately no rain.

 Fantastic landscape near the top of Mt Tenjo

 First we headed to the center of the plateau to one of Mt Tenjo’s two sand deserts.
 Apparently, Kozu island residents think that the sands of Mt Tenjo form the only true desert of Japan, not the Tottori sand dunes.
 I’ve been to both, and both have merits.
 After some snapping some photos, we set off for the second sand desert, at the Southern end of the top plateau, where, from certain angles, you could think that you are really walking in the desert.

 A few minutes away, there was a good viewpoint to the South.
 It was fun to watch a boat zip around a rocky island below in the distance.
 We were only 500 meters high, but it felt much higher since we were directly above the sea.
 We then set off Northwards, following the Eastern edge of the plateau.
 The path started to rise slightly, and we reached what is known as one of Tokyo’s top hundred views 新東京百景展望地.
 The view of the Tokyo islands we had passed the day before by ferry, sitting like white and green gems in the middle of the blue ocean, was indeed stunning.